fandredev/boiterplate-redux/README.md

 # Description:

-Boiterplate to Redux, Redux Thunk + RTK to use in your projects
+Boiterplate to Redux, Redux Thunk + RTK using Typescript that you use in your projects

 ## Stack used